 30.But as for me, this mystery was not revealed to me because I have more wisdom than all the living, but so that the interpretation may be made known to the King, and so, you might know the thoughts of your heart.

 31.You, O King, were watching, and behold, a great image!
-This great image, with its extraordinary brightness, stood before you, and its appearance was terrifying.
+This great image stood before you in its extraordinary brightness, and its appearance was terrifying.

 32.The head of this image was of fine gold; its chest and its two arms were of silver; its middle and its thighs were of bronze;

 33.its legs were of iron; its feet were part iron and part clay.